We make progress by

 moves billions of people every day.

-powers industry, farming, construction, and transportation.
+powers industry, farming, construction, and supply chains.

-Jet fuel
+Jet fuel:

 moves people across the country and all over the world.

-Home heating oil
+Home heating oil:

 keeps homes and offices warm in the winter.

-Building modern life
+blocks of modern life

 Ethylene